-The opening cutscene, featuring the dramatic Single-Stroke Battle between Ryu's father and an unknown enemy, followed by Ryu reading his father's mysterious will.
+The opening cutscene, featuring the dramatic Single-Stroke Battle between Ryu's father and an unknown enemy, later revealed to be Bloody Malth, followed by Ryu reading his father's mysterious will.
 This, more than anything else, sets the tone for the entire series.

-- Again, the opening cutscene takes center stage, firmly establishing Ashtar's Magnificent Bastard credentials.
+Again, the opening cutscene takes center stage, firmly establishing Ashtar's awesome credentials.
 Later events in the game would do nothing to dissuade anybody watching this scene from believing that Ashtar was one of the great villains of the NES era.

-- The complete and thorough destruction of the Tower of Lahja at the game's climax, as it falls apart piece by piece.
+The complete and thorough destruction of the temple at the game's climax, as it falls apart piece by piece.
 The visuals used to achieve this are simple, but no less impressive.